- Five to Ten-Year Results of the Birmingham Hip Resurfacing Implant in the U.S. 2018

 …The mean follow-up was 8.5 (range, 7-10) years…

-…(With Highly Cross-linked Polyethylene device) The low incidence of osteolysis and the low rate of wear found on retrievals suggest that many years of use in highly active patients is … Read the rest
+…(With Highly Cross-linked Polyethylene device) The low incidence of osteolysis and the low rate of wear found on retrievals suggest that many years of use in highly active patients is possible.… Read the rest

 …it may be beneficial to investigate the long-term outcome of hip resurfacings using metal-on-polyethylene in the 1980’s.
 We report the long-term survivorship and modes of failure of a cementless metal-on-polyethylene resurfacing.

 Ongoing developments using the lessons learned from these previous generation components and utilizing modern low wear materials, e.g., cross-linked polyethylene, may lead to improved implants for future hip resurfacings.

 The Polymotion Hip Resurfacing device is an allergy-free device that uses a 3mm-thick cup made with a material known as cross-linked polyethylene, one of the toughest plastics in existence.

 Traditional metal-on-metal hip resurfacing uses cobalt chromium alloy, explains Mr Derek McMinn, a consultant orthopaedic surgeon at BMI Edgbaston Hospital in Birmingham, who developed the new procedure.

 ‘Metal reactions vary in severity, but in the worst cases can lead to necrosis [death] of surrounding hip muscle and permanent disability for the patient,’ he said.

 Another benefit of the capping procedure is that less bone is removed, in contrast to total hip … Read the rest